huaweicloud/terraform-provider-hcs/docs/resources/vpc.md

 * `cidr` - (Required, String) Specifies the range of available subnets in the VPC.
 The value ranges from 10.0.0.0/8 to 10.255.255.0/24, 172.16.0.0/12 to 172.31.255.0/24, or 192.168.0.0/16 to 192.168.255.0/24.

-* `description` - (Optional, String) Specifies supplementary information about the VPC.
-The value is a string of no more than 255 characters and cannot contain angle brackets (< or >).

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: